JOURNEY TO THE MIDNIGHT SUN

 Meanwhile, Jessie had gone back over the log, “Mother, let me help you.”

-Cody gazed about, taken with the number of rabbit tracks, “There’s no shortage of hares in this place.”
+Standing with Ellie’s lead rope in hand, Cody noted a large number of rabbit tracks, “There’s no shortage of hares in this place.”

-“That’s because we’re yet near the river and a good supply of grass.
+“That’s because we’re near the river and a good supply of grass.

 “They’re drawn here by the hares.”

-The travelers hadn’t gone a half-mile deeper into the wood when, pausing yet again for John to check his compass, Mia turned her eyes to a small opening in the canopy above, “Can’t say for sure,” craning to get a better view of heavy overcast, “but I doubt we have two hours of light left.”
+Continuing a mile deeper into the woods, Mia turned her eyes to a small opening in the canopy and did her best to read the heavy overcast, “Can’t say for sure, but I doubt we have two hours of light left.”

 “Where did this day go?”
 Jessie asked redundantly.
 “These winter days are so short, it’s hard to get half of what one hopes done.”